Sasha Bordeaux: Checkmate

 While in prison custody, Sasha is severely wounded by another prisoner and would have died had the government agency Checkmate not given her medical treatment.
 They fake her death and offer to give her a new name and identity (complete with plastic surgery) if she works for them.
 With no other options, she agrees.

 Batman tirelessly searches for Sasha, not believing she died in prison.
 To facilitate this, he disrupts all of Checkmate's operations in Gotham City.
 The group eventually organizes a meeting between the two, where Wayne confesses his love for her.
 Sasha, though feeling the same way, realizes that her new life would prevent them from being together and tells him to let her go.

 Over time, Bordeaux rises through the ranks of Checkmate and becomes right hand to Maxwell Lord, the group's leader.
-Lord later hijacks the Brother I satellite that Batman created to monitor all superhuman activity.
-Brother I itself recently became sentient due to the actions of Alexander Luthor, Jr. as a part of his plans for the Infinite Crisis.
-He also creates an army of cyborgs known as OMACs (humans transformed by a virus) programmed to hunt and kill all superhumans and/or specific targets.
+Lord later hijacks the Brother Eye satellite that Batman created to monitor superhuman activity.
+Brother I itself recently became sentient due to the actions of Alexander Luthor Jr. as a part of his plans for the Infinite Crisis.
+He also creates a cyborg army known as OMACs (humans transformed by a virus) programmed to hunt and kill superhumans or specific targets.
 During his rule, Lord kills all who oppose him, assisted by Brother I who monitors for rebellion.
 Sasha feigns loyalty to stay alive, but breaks the pretense when Lord kills his former ally Blue Beetle (Ted Kord) and orders Sasha to dispose of his corpse.
 Filled with hatred for herself and Lord, she sends Kord's trademark goggles to Batman as part of a message detailing Lord's madness.

 After revealing Sasha's betrayal, Brother I sends out an OMAC squad, who finds Sasha and Batman in an abandoned warehouse just after they share a kiss.
 The OMACs' goal of killing Batman and taking Sasha only partly succeeds, as Batman escapes.
-Realizing he cannot get any information out of Sasha, Lord imprisons her and brainwashes Superman in an attempt to kill Batman.
-To stop this, Wonder Woman snaps Lord's neck, killing him instantly.
+Realizing he cannot get any information out of Sasha, Lord imprisons her and brainwashes Superman in an attempt to kill Batman before Wonder Woman kills him.